The Story of Bowlus Road Chief®

-In 1934, Bowlus completed construction on his first aluminum riveted travel trailer at the family ranch in San Fernando, California, and the Bowlus Road Chief® was born.
-Weighing in at 1100 pounds, the Road Chief® was considered revolutionary for its advanced engineering, even boasting an intercom system to connect with driver with Road Chief® riders.
-Soon, Bowlus and his team produced a number of models including the Papoose, Trail-Ur-Boat, and the Motor Chief, and his designs quickly found both admirers and would-be copycats including Wally Byam of Airstream, who attempted to duplicate his work.
+In 1934, Bowlus completed construction on his first aluminum riveted travel trailer at the family ranch in San Fernando, California.
+The Bowlus Road Chief was born.
+Weighing in at 1,100 pounds, the Road Chief was considered revolutionary for its advanced engineering, even boasting an intercom system to connect the driver with Road Chief riders.
+Soon, Bowlus and his team produced a number of models including the Papoose, Trail-Ur-Boat and the Motor Chief.
+His designs quickly found both admirers and would-be copycats, including Wally Byam of Airstream, who attempted to duplicate his work.

-At its peak of popularity, Bowlus produced an estimated eighty travel trailers in assorted designs before he returned full-time to the aircraft industry in 1937.
-But Bowlus had chosen his building materials to last, and last, they did: over half of the original Bowlus Road Chiefs® built in the 1930s are still around today, often held in private collections with the last one publicly trading hands in 2011 at the Gooding & Co Auction in Scottsdale, Arizona for $187,000.
+At the Road Chief’s peak popularity, Bowlus produced an estimated eighty travel trailers in assorted designs before he returned full-time to the aircraft industry in 1937.
+But Bowlus had chosen his building materials to last, and they did: over half of the original Bowlus Road Chiefs built in the 1930s are still around today, often held in private collections.
+The last one publicly traded hands in 2011 at the Gooding & Co Auction in Scottsdale, Arizona for $187,000.

 A Love For Adventure

-Raised in an adventure-loving family with plenty of entrepreneurial grit and deep roots in tech, Bowlus Road Chief® CEO Geneva Long was inspired to explore the limits of technology and innovation in reimagining the Bowlus Road Chief® for the 21st century.
-Her first encounter with a Bowlus Road Chief® occurred when the family sought a travel trailer after the completion of a 3,000 mile family road trip that dipped a tire of their 1947 Tatra into the Atlantic, Arctic, and Pacific oceans.
+Raised in an adventure-loving family with entrepreneurial grit and deep roots in tech, Bowlus Road Chief CEO Geneva Long was inspired to explore the limits of technology and innovation by revolutionizing the Bowlus Road Chief for the 21st century.
+Her first encounter with a Bowlus Road Chief occurred when the family sought a travel trailer after the completion of a 3,000-mile family road trip that dipped a tire of their 1947 Tatra into the Atlantic, Arctic and Pacific oceans.

-They later acquired a vintage 1935 Road Chief® sitting forlornly in a field in Washington.
-The Road Chief® had served as the headquarters of the Long Ears Donkey Club and was in need of a complete overhaul.
-An extensive frame-up restoration of the Road Chief® was celebrated with a cross-country adventure.
-It was no surprise that this adventure inspired the dream to design, build a modern-day Road Chief® with a user focused experience.
-Soon after, the modern day Bowlus Road Chief® was re-born.
+The family later acquired a vintage 1935 Road Chief sitting forlornly in a field in Washington.
+The Road Chief had served as the headquarters of a local club and was in need of a complete overhaul.
+An extensive frame-up restoration of the Road Chief was celebrated with a cross-country adventure.
+It was no surprise that this adventure inspired the dream to design and build a modern day Road Chief with a user focused experience.
+Soon after, the contemporary Bowlus Road Chief was born.

 Serving Modern Adventurers